OpenZeppelin/ethernaut/client/src/gamedata/en/descriptions/levels/doubleentrypoint.md

 This level features a `CryptoVault` with special functionality, the `sweepToken` function.
 This is a common function to retrieve tokens stuck in a contract.
 The `CryptoVault` operates with an `underlying` token that can't be swept, being it an important core's logic component of the `CryptoVault`, any other token can be swept.

 The underlying token is an instance of the DET token implemented in `DoubleEntryPoint` contract definition and the `CryptoVault` holds 100 units of it.
-Additionally the `CryptoVault` also holds 100 of `LegacyToken LGT` which is unexpectedly related to `DoubleEntryPoint`.
+Additionally the `CryptoVault` also holds 100 of `LegacyToken LGT`.

-A model of a [Forta agent](https://docs.forta.network/en/latest/) which is here for educational purposes and doesn't represent the actual functioning design of it is presented but not used by any contract yet.
+In this level you should figure out where the bug is in `CryptoVault` and protect it from being drained out of tokens.

+The contract features a `Forta` contract where any user can register its own `Agent` contract.
 Forta is the first decentralized runtime intelligence network on the security and health of Web3 core infrastructure and dApps.
-Your jop is to implement `Agent` inside `DoubleEntryPoint`.

-An important notice is that the `DoubleEntryPoint` DET token is deployed behind a [`TransparentUpgradeableProxy`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v3.2.0/contracts/proxy/TransparentUpgradeableProxy.sol).

-Your goal is to succeed **in order** to:
-- Have `Agent` integrated in every `delegateTransfer` function call so that a notification is sent everytime the function is called.
-- Sweep all DET tokens from `CryptoVault`.
+Your job is to implement an `Agent` and register it in the `Forta` contract.
+The agent's implementation will need to raise correct alerts to prevent potential attacks or bug exploits.

 Things that might help:
-- How to upgrade contract implementations behind a proxy.
 - How does a double entry point work for a token contract ?